Psycojoker/wargod/README.md

 output files with WarGod than it is the case with rawdog (it's the reason of this project in fact, I want to do this in another way than you do this with rawdog right now).

-# CSS

-My design skills are horrible, I would gladly accept a new CSS file for the output.html (or maybe I should take rawdog's default one).